1.1.1

 Full details of the evidence and the committee's discussion are in evidence review C: radioisotope scans.

-Do not routinely use cross-sectional imaging (CT or MRI) in people with T1 or T2 disease and no other indications.
+Do not routinely use cross-sectional imaging (CT or MRI) for people with T1 or T2 disease and no other indications.

-Consider cross-sectional imaging (CT of neck and chest, or MRI of neck and CT of chest) for people with thyroid cancer that is T3 or T4, any N1 or M1 thyroid cancer or other clinical suspicion of metastases.
+Consider CT of neck and chest, or MRI of neck and CT of chest for people with T3 or T4 thyroid cancer or any N1 or M1 thyroid cancer or other clinical suspicion of metastases.

 For a short explanation of why the committee made these recommendations and how they might affect practice, see the rationale and impact section on imaging for further staging.